GSA-TTS/identity-handbook/_articles/deploying-sp-to-prod.md

 **Step 9:**

-Scale out old instances of `prod-worker` and `prod-idp`
+Scale in old instances of `prod-worker` and `prod-idp`
   - `aws-vault exec prod-power -- ./bin/scale-remove-old-instances prod ALL`

 **Step 10:**
-  - confirm instances are scaling out by running step 2 again.
+  - confirm instances are scaling in by running step 2 again.
 You should see that old instances say “shutting down” under status.